molgenis/depad-utils/README.md

 ### Tools.

-- [hpc-environment-sync.bash](#-hpc-environment-sync): Synchronize deployed software, modules and reference data from primary to a secondary location.
+- [hpc-environment-sync.bash](#-hpc-environment-syncbash): Synchronize deployed software, modules and reference data from primary to a secondary location.
-- [GetPerlModuleDepTreeFromCPAN.pl](#-GetPerlModuleDepTreeFromCPAN): Helper script for making EasyConfigs for Bundles of Perl modules.
+- [generateEasyConfig.R](#-generateeasyconfigr): Helper script for making EasyConfigs for Bundles of R packages.
-- [generateEasyConfig.R](#-generateEasyConfig): Helper script for making EasyConfigs for Bundles of R packages.
+- [GetPerlModuleDepTreeFromCPAN.pl](#-getperlmodulepeptreefromdpanpl): Helper script for making EasyConfigs for Bundles of Perl modules.

-#### <a name="hpc-environment-sync"/> hpc-environment-sync.bash
+#### <a name="hpc-environment-syncbash"/> hpc-environment-sync.bash

 Use the ```hpc-environment-sync.cfg``` config file in the same location as the script to configure various defaults.